FAQs About REU-RR

-We are happy to answer questions that prospective applicants to our REU-Raptor Research Site may have.
+We are happy to answer questions that prospective applicants to our REU-Raptor Research Site may have via email at REU-RR@boisestate.edu.
 However, please check the following for answers to frequently asked questions before contacting us.

-We typically have funding to support 8-10 students per year.
+We typically have NSF funding to support 8 to 10 students per year.

 Finalists are typically selected in early to mid-March of each year, although the date varies depending on when we know about final funding for our programs.

-Unfortunately, no. The NSF stipulates that all REU participants must be current undergraduates.
+Unfortunately, no. The National Science Foundation (NSF) stipulates that all REU participants must be current undergraduates.

 Yes.
 We have an input field in the application for students to indicate when they can start the program.
 While it is preferable that all students start the program together on the typical start date, at times individual research projects may allow a slightly later start.

-Yes, although letters from faculty are preferred when possible.
+Yes, although letters from faculty are preferred whenever possible.